-Declaratory Relief that the Punitive Provisions are Invalid Because They Violate the First Amendment Rights of Plaintiff Elected Officials Under the United States Constitution paragraphs 1-57 as though fully set forth herein.
+Declaratory Relief that the Punitive Provisions are Invalid Because They Violate the Rights of Plaintiff Elected Officials Under the First Amendment of the United States Constitution and Article I, Sections 4 and 5 of the Constitution of the State of Florida

-81. Plaintiffs repeat, reallege, and incorporate by reference each of the allegations of shall make no law . . . abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
+- 87. Plaintiffs repeat, reallege, and incorporate by reference each of the allegations of paragraphs 1-63 as though fully set forth herein. - 88.
+The First Amendment of the United States Constitution provides that "Congress shall make no law . . . abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."